lauralindzey/nui_scalar_data/README.md

 # nui_scalar_data

-The nui_scalar_data QGIS plugin supports real-tiem viewing of any scalar data published by NUI, tying together a time series view and a map view.
+The nui_scalar_data QGIS plugin supports real-time viewing of any scalar data published by NUI, tying together a time series view and a map view.

 No attempt has been made to make this vehicle-agnostic, though only a few modifications would be necessary:
 * It is assumed that all LCM messages have a `utime` field, giving microseconds since the epoch
 * Nui uses a local AlvinXY-style coordinate system.
 The plugin listens for a DIVE_INI message to determine the origin.
-* Position data is collected from the ACOMMS_STATEXY and FIBER_STATEXY; scalar data is plotted in map view by interpolating into these coordinates.
+* Position data is collected from the ACOMMS_STATEXY and FIBER_STATEXY channels; time-stamped scalar data is plotted in map view by interpolating into these coordinates.

 Any top-level scalar field in a LCM message is supported.
+However, support for some fields are not yet implemented:
-* can't yet handle nested messages
+* nested messages
-* can't index into arrays
+* indexing into arrays

 ### Installation instructions

-clone; symlink into ?? for mac and ?? for windows
+`git clone git@github.com:lauralindzey/nui_scalar_data.git`

+On a Mac, QGIS expects plugins to be installed to `~/Library/Application Support/QGIS/QGIS3/profiles/default/python/plugins`

+On Linux, QGIS plugins are installed to `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins`

+Either clone directly to the plugin directory, or create a symbolic link to your checkout from the appropriate directory.
+(If you will be developing the plugin, use a symlink -- if you have to uninstall the plugin, QGIS will delete that directory.)

 After cloning, restart QGIS, then plugins->"Manage and Install Plugins..."->"Installed Plugins".
 Make sure "NUI Scalar Data" is checked.

-assumes that the NUI LCM definitions and lcm install are on your pythonpath.
+Using this plugin assumes that the NUI LCM definitions and lcm install are on your pythonpath.
+* Follow the install instructions at http://lcm-proj.github.io/lcm/
+* Clone dslmeta: ssh://git@bitbucket.org/whoidsl/dslmeta-git

-If you will be doing any development, the "plugin reloader" plugin is very useful.
+If you will be doing any development, the "Plugin Reloader" plugin is very useful: it allows you to reload a plugin whose code has changed without having to restart QGIS.
+Also note that if your changes cause the plugin to not load cleanly, you'll have to restart QGIS; if there are errors on launch, those can be fixed and then the plugin reloaded without a full restart.
 I like to run qgis from the command line; then the output of `print` statements is visible.
 I've used `print` and `logMessage` (goes to python console in qgis) for developer-focused messages, and the messageBar for user-targeted messages.
-Also note that if your changes cause the plugin to not load cleanly, you'll have to restart QGIS; if there are errors on launch, those can be fixed and then the plugin reloaded without a full restart.

 Open the plugin by either clicking the NUI icon or Plugins->"Nui Scalar Data"->"Display scalar data from NUI"